CSWS Resources for Community Partners

 Haas Center staff screen all organizations and job descriptions to confirm that they meet the program’s federal guidelines as follows:

-- Jobs that primarily benefit the members of an organization that has membership limits, such as a credit union, fraternal or religious order, labor union or cooperative
+• Jobs that primarily benefit the members of an organization that has membership limits, such as a credit union, fraternal or religious order, labor union or cooperative (no proselytizing)

 Hiring Process

 The Haas Center is not involved in organizations’ interview and selection processes.
 Organizations make their own decisions about which students they feel can make useful contributions to their organizations.
-Once the organization feels they have identified a student, supervisor, and position that are a good fit, authorized representatives of the community partner organization must complete the Partner Organization Application and Partner Organization Contract and submit via the appropriate Summer or Academic Year process.
+Once the organization feels they have identified a student, supervisor, and position that are a good fit, the authorized representatives of the community partner organization must work with the student to complete the Community Partner Organization Application and Partner Organization Contract and submit online via the appropriate Summer or Academic Year process.

 Work Conditions and Restrictions

-- Students may work eight hours per day during summer, winter, or spring breaks consistent with the university holiday schedule and other university policies.
+• Students may work eight hours per day during summer, winter, or spring breaks consistent with the university holiday schedule and other university policies.
+Students may not work during Winter or Thanksgiving break.

-- Students must have an on-site supervisor who is not a family member or another student, and who provides ongoing guidance and mentorship.
-On-site supervision is required.
+• Students must have an on-site supervisor who is not a family member or another student, and who provides ongoing guidance and mentorship.
+Regularly scheduled and consistent supervision is required.

 Partner Organization Responsibilities